Model Context Protocol in Edge Delta

 Edge Delta includes a broad catalog of event connectors used by the AI Team to monitor, correlate, and act.
 Some connectors are implemented natively, while others are integrated through MCP.
 The catalog includes (not exhaustive): Atlassian, AWS, CircleCI, Databricks, Edge Delta MCP, Custom Remote MCP, GitHub, Jenkins, LaunchDarkly, Linear, Microsoft Teams, PagerDuty, Sentry, and Slack.
 The common protocol surface lets teammates move fluidly between these systems during an investigation, while preserving a consistent audit trail of what was accessed and why.

-Example scenarios with the Custom Remote MCP
+Example Scenarios with the Custom Remote MCP

 Common integration patterns for systems not covered by Edge Delta’s native event connectors include: